maltehedderich/blog/docs/posts/tabular_q_learning.md

 | 14    | 0.97 | 0.98 | 1.00  | 0.98 |
 | 15    | 0.00 | 0.00 | 0.00  | 0.00 |

-Here we can make a few observations:
+A few observations can be made:

-- The Q-values for the states 5, 7, 11, 12, and 15 are all zero.
-This makes sense because these states are holes or the goal.
-The update with the Q-function happens after each step but holes and the goal end the episode.
-This means that the agent never learns anything about these states.
+- The Q-values for the states 5, 7, 11, 12, and 15 are all zero, which is logical as these states are either holes or the goal.
+The Q-function updates after each step, but holes and the goal end the episode, meaning the agent never learns anything about these states.
 - Some invalid actions have non-zero Q-values.
-For example, the Q-value for the state-action pair (0, Left) is 0.94.
-In this case the Left action would have no effect because the agent is already in the leftmost cell.
-Within the game, this action would be ignored.
-However, the agent doesn't know this as Q-learning is a `model-free` algorithm.
-Therefore, during exploration, the agent will just take another action in the next step.
-Sooner or later, the agent will take an action that has an effect and the Q-value for the state-action pair will be updated.
+For instance, the Q-value for the state-action pair (0, Left) is 0.94.
+In this case, the Left action would be ineffective as the agent is already in the leftmost cell.
+This action would be ignored in the game, but the agent doesn't know this as Q-learning is a `model-free` algorithm.
+Therefore, during exploration, the agent will take another action in the next step, eventually taking an action that has an effect and updating the Q-value for the state-action pair.
-- The Q-values which are closer to the goal have higher values.
-This makes sense as the only rewards is happining in the goal state.
-As further away from the goal as more discounting is happening.
+- The Q-values closer to the goal have higher values, which is logical as the only reward is in the goal state.
+The further away from the goal, the more discounting occurs.

-After 10000 episodes, the Q-table looks like this:
+After 10000 episodes, the Q-table appears as follows:

 | State | Left | Down | Right | Up   |
 | ----- | ---- | ---- | ----- | ---- |